 The whole process is transformative.
 A dusty shed at the edge of retreat center is filled with shelves, pots and wood, sealed shut and becomes a kiln.
 The pots turns from earthware to ceramics, the logs turn to ash which becomes a colored glass.
 For myself, I rebuilt my definitions of 'uncomfortably hot,' 'dangerously hot,' and 'hot as summer in hell.'
-But with Matt there and my classmates/coworkers to cheer me on, I suited up and conquered the flames.
-We won't see the pay off for all this hard work until next weekend
+But with Matt there and my classmates/coworkers to cheer me on, I suited up and

 I was nervous going in to my first shift- the kiln had been cooking for a full day, and I was handed the gloves at 8pm Saturday night with the temperature at ~1,600 degrees.
 Joe hoped it would get to 2,000 by lunch, and Matt and I had the reins until 4am.
 I'd been watching my coworkers, so I knew what to do and had safety gear to do it in, but pulling the lid off a blazing inferno brings out a really instinctual response (RUN AWAY) that seemed impossible to overcome.
 Within the first hour though, I was doing it all.
 Opening the door to reveal the blaze, counting the cones of glass that would melt as the temperature increased, piling in wood until flames poured out the chimney, the pressure holes in the ceiling and finally the door itself until I slammed the inadequate-seeming pillow of fiberglass back over the hole.
 In this blazing atmosphere, you can smell the oxygen burning out of the iron, a smell that accompanies thick black clouds of burnt metal.
 Matt and I took turns feeding the fire and passing the wood, and Matt killed time by splitting logs and raking coals.
 As scared as I was to be in charge of this monster until 4am, I was so much more brave to have Matt there with me, whose welding experience gave him an edge at things like battering a coal bed flat with an iron rod, and raking coals until the iron rod turned red hot (eta:30 sec).
 With his support in tending, we got the fire to 1900 degrees by 4am.
 We saluted the next shift by shooting flames out the chimney and slept a few hours.